Elm-Canvas/elm-canvas/readme.md

 Or, clone this repo, and run them locally from `./examples`.
 They will live reload so you can toy around with them yourself.

-# Whats all this about?
+# Whats this all this about?

 This code ..